durubata/appmint-doc/index.md

 ## API Versioning

-The ContentMint AppEngine API uses versioning to ensure backward compatibility.
+The Appmint AppEngine API uses versioning to ensure backward compatibility.
 The current version is v1, which is the default version for all endpoints.

 ## Rate Limiting